markfink/markfink-site/_posts/2018-05-01-beautiful-uml-diagrams-with-plantuml.md

 There are two PlantUML features which make it very productive:

-* diagrams can we quickly written in any text editor (i.e. use text files)
+* diagrams can be quickly written in any text editor (by use of text files)
 * no need to bother tweaking the layout of elements - PlantUML finds the best position of diagram elements for you